brycewray/hugo-site/content/posts/2020/05/battle-ios-email-heavyweights.md

 ### Preside: You want it *when*?!?

-Where Preside is concerned, the elephant in the room for me is *notifications*---but, if you're a less "twitchy" email user than I, you may not even care.
+Where Preside is concerned, the elephant in the room for me is *notifications* --- but, if you're a less "twitchy" email user than I, you may not even care.

 In Preside's FAQs-serving-as-documentation, its dev makes what I concede is a [well-argued case](https://preside.io/faq.html#Notifications) against even using notifications *at all*, since he believes that *all* notifications compromise one's productivity.
-As a result, you won't be surprised to know that Preside is lacking where notifications are concerned---at least, *real-time* notifications.[^HolyMail]
+As a result, you won't be surprised to know that Preside is lacking where notifications are concerned --- at least, *real-time* notifications.[^HolyMail]

 [^HolyMail]: As I've [explained before](/posts/2019/05/the-holy-mail/), I wanted real-time email notifications in iOS badly enough to switch email vendors after over a decade.
 My choice, FastMail, [worked with Apple](https://blog.fastmail.com/2015/07/17/push-email-now-available-in-ios-mail) to enable real-time notifications capability for its servers’ emails in the Apple Mail app.

 The two Preside notifications options that were readily available to me[^OtherMethods], **Background iOS Fetch** and **Assisted iOS Fetch** (the latter requires a free online account), both provided considerably tardier notifications than either Apple Mail or AltaMail.
-The gap in my testing ranged as long as forty-eight minutes with **Background iOS Fetch**, the less "active" of the two choices; however, it *sometimes* was as short as only a few seconds---but more normally was a few minutes---with **Assisted iOS Fetch**.
+The gap in my testing ranged as long as forty-eight minutes with **Background iOS Fetch**, the less "active" of the two choices; however, it *sometimes* was as short as only a few seconds --- but more normally was a few minutes --- with **Assisted iOS Fetch**.

 [^OtherMethods]: The dev also provides three other notification options, none of which helped me any. **Notifications Remote (provider)** requires using a [GMail](https://www.google.com/gmail) or [Office 365](https://www.office.com) account, so that left me out. **Notifications Remote (private)** is nerdily interesting since it involves running a [Python](https://www.python.org) script on one's own computer or server; but I couldn't successfully get it to work despite very helpful instructions from the dev, so that was out.
 (One fellow MailMate user who shares my wish for up-to-date notifications reported he was using this method successfully, but was having to pay several bucks a month for an online server instance just to run this script.)
 Finally, I didn't even try **Extended Device Syncing** because its constant background activities "might drain your device's battery," as the app's description of it warns.
 No, thanks.

-Thus: if, like me, you *really* want to get a notification whenever an email hits one of your accounts, just as occurs when you're using MailMate on the Mac (or even simply Apple Mail on either the Mac or an iOS device), Preside clearly isn't an app for you---**unless** you do what I did: let the Apple Mail app handle the live notifications and then, upon each one, go to Preside and view the email there.
+Thus: if, like me, you *really* want to get a notification whenever an email hits one of your accounts, just as occurs when you're using MailMate on the Mac (or even simply Apple Mail on either the Mac or an iOS device), Preside clearly isn't an app for you --- **unless** you do what I did: let the Apple Mail app handle the live notifications and then, upon each one, go to Preside and view the email there.
 It's kludgy, but workable.

 **All that said**, I did hear from MailMate users who agreed with the dev's perspective: they're just not that worked up over getting notifications.
 They check for the emails when *they* want to do so, and don't really give a hoot the rest of the time.
 If that sounds like you, you'll be thoroughly fine with how Preside does (or doesn't do) notifications.

-Incidentally: AltaMail's notifications can be a little slow, too, unless you activate *both* of two settings called **Use push notifications (quicker)** and **Quick Notifications**---the latter of which is described in the app somewhat ominously as including "No filtering or Email Rule/SPAM checking" (meaning at the app level, not at your provider's level, of course).
+Incidentally: AltaMail's notifications can be a little slow, too, unless you activate *both* of two settings called **Use push notifications (quicker)** and **Quick Notifications** --- the latter of which is described in the app somewhat ominously as including "No filtering or Email Rule/SPAM checking" (meaning at the app level, not at your provider's level, of course).
 While these settings do, indeed, provide pretty quick notifications, they can be somewhat hoggish on a device's battery.

 So, in truth, neither Preside nor AltaMail has a totally clean slate on notifications when compared to the old standby, Apple Mail.
 However, that's true for virtually all other third-party iOS email apps unless they're running your emails through their servers (potentially a [violation](https://www.vice.com/en_us/article/pkekmb/free-email-apps-spying-on-you-edison-slice-cleanfox) of your security) which, fortunately, neither of these apps does.

-**Update, 2021-07-03**: For an explanation of how to get more immediate notifications from Preside, see my later post, "[Better notifications in the Preside email app](/posts/2021/07/better-notifications-preside-email-app/)."
+**Update, 2021‑07‑03**: For an explanation of how to get more immediate notifications from Preside, see my later post, "[Better notifications in the Preside email app](/posts/2021/07/better-notifications-preside-email-app/)."
 {.yellowBox}

 ## The winnah